 On 16 October 2019, the Individual Investment Agreement for Commissioned Power Station was signed between the Company and Ministry of Energy of the Republic of Kazakhstan.
 In accordance therewith, the individual tariff for service for maintenance of the readiness of power capacity was set in the amount that would ensure appropriate cash flows for repayment of principal amounts of the outstanding borrowings, specifically: for 2020-2025 - Tenge 2,563.67 thousand/MW per month, for 2026 - Tenge 1,887.82 thousand/MW per month.
 Furthermore, on 18 November 2019 the Company entered into the purchase agreement with the Settlement and Financial Center for Support of Renewable Energy Sources LLP for the service for maintenance of the readiness of power capacity for 2020.
+On 11 December 2020, the Company signed an Addendum No. 1, that extended the contract term until 31 December 2021.

-Additionally, based on Decree of the Ministry of Energy of the Republic of Kazakhstan No.313 dated 23 September 2019, the cap electricity tariff was approved in the amount of Tenge 12.02 per 1 kWh, effective from 1 October 2019 up to 2025.
-The cap tariff for electricity includes operating expense and interest expense.
+Additionally, based on Decrees of the Ministry of Energy of the Republic of Kazakhstan No.313 dated 23 September 2019 and No.243 dated 29 June 2020, the cap electricity tariff was approved in the amount of Tenge 12.02 per 1 kWh, effective from 1 October 2019 up to 2025.
+The approved cap electricity tariff included operating expense and interest expense.